By Contributor Tre Florez

 1. Jhene Aiko - “OLLA (Only Lovers Left Alive) [feat.
 TWENTY88]”

 Aiko co-wrote the film (coming as a first for the singer), as well as authoring a majority of the new album.
-Songs from Trip have differing sounds throughout, but the one that stood out most at first listen was OLLA (Only Lovers Left Alive).
-The sound is light and transic, with a moderate to heavy kick drum beat and light piano in the back, giving it a slightly funky 80’s element.
+Songs from Trip have differing sounds throughout, but the one that stood out most at first listen, was OLLA (Only Lovers Left Alive).
+The sound is light and transic, with a moderate to heavy kick drum beat and light piano in the background, giving it a slightly funky 80’s element.
 The lyrics tell of a new and loving relationship; when it can feel like you and that person are the only people on Earth that matter.